newbiehre/TokenTransferIndexerApp/README.md

 "Should not need to verify contract address (call checkIfErc721())) if found in database" (root path: src/test/kotlin/com/example/demo/services/subscription/Erc721SubscriptionServiceTest.kt).
 Run it again and it should pass.
 Apologies for the inconvenience for the time being!

-### Run tests
+### Usage
-To run all tests, left click on src/test directory and select "Run tests in demo tests" using your IDE.
+To run all tests:
+1. Left click on src/test directory and select "Run tests in demo tests" using your IDE.
-To run individual tests instead, left click on a test file and select "Run..." using your IDE.
+To run individual tests instead:
+1. Feft click on a test file and select "Run" using your IDE.

 ## Future work
 ### Add more features
+- Implement automatic retrieval using previous blockNumbers in the database to find missing ERC-721 transfer token events from when the application last ran.
+- Expand monitoring and indexing of other token transfers that occur on the network.
+- Integration a frontend UI.
 - Implement support for indexing ERC721 metadata especially those on IPFS, which would be relevant and valuable to users querying ERC-721 token events.
-- Expand monitoring and indexing of other token transfers that occur on the network.
-- Integration a frontend UI

 ### Improvements (from challenges)
-- Use coroutine instead of nromal threads for scheduling tasks and asynchronous calls
+- Use coroutine instead of normal threads for scheduling tasks and asynchronous calls.
     - Challenge:
         - I read that it is better to take advantage of kotlin's coroutine libraries so I have tried to learn and implement coroutines as appropriate in the
 ERC721SubscriptionService class, but struggled to write the associated tests involving these coroutines.